mklarqvist/positional-popcount/README.md

 }
 ```

-### Approach 6: Register accumulator and aggregator and shift-pack popcount (AVX-512)
+### Approach 6: Partial-sum accumulator and aggregator (AVX-512)

-This algoritmh begins as Approach 2 by shift-packing 32 bits into a register primitive.
-Next,
-we perform an in-place `popcnt` operation followed by a partial sums update.
+This algoritmh computes the partial sums by a 16-way predicate incrementation `popcnt`.

 Example C++ implementation:
 ```c++